openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_compute_node.rst

 nodes.
 The stacks can be managed, scaled, and updated separately.

-Using separate stacks also creates smaller failure domains as there are less baremetal nodes in each invidiual stack.
+Using separate stacks also creates smaller failure domains as there are less baremetal nodes in each individual stack.
 A failure in one baremetal node only requires that management operations to address that failure need only affect the single stack that contains the failed node.